top of page

 Limited Edition Hardback finished in gold foil with coloured end papers | 216mm by 140mm

+FLORA NWAPA (1931-1993) was a Nigerian author and pioneer in African women's literature, breaking barriers in a male-dominated literary landscape.
 Her writing exhibits a sincere commitment to challenging societal norms, celebrating the strength and resilience of African women, and shedding light on the struggles faced in a patriarchal Igbo society by exploring the complexities of gender, identity, and traditional customs.
-In 1983, Nwapa received the Nigerian national honor of Officer of the Order of the Niger (O.O.N) for literature.
-She passed away in 1993, leaving an indelible mark on the literary landscape and inspiring future generations of African women writers to embrace their voices and tell their stories.

 Set in a traditional Igbo community, Efuru follows the life of a strong-willed and independent woman who defies societal expectations around marriage and motherhood.
 Despite personal loss and societal pressure, Efuru carves her own path, ultimately dedicating herself to a powerful river goddess.
 The novel explores themes of female agency, spirituality, and the tension between tradition and modernity.